+(1 s.h.)
 The North Iowa Concert Band, sponsored by North Iowa Area Community College, rehearses one night each week in preparation for concerts and programs.
 Open to all interested NIACC students and adults in the North Iowa area.
 Course is repeatable for credit to a maximum of 4 credit hours.
 (20-0) Equivalent to 50-152, MUSI-152.

-MUS-150 Chamber Ensemble
+MUS-150 Chamber Ensemble (1 s.h.)
 Course is designed to provide an opportunity to study and perform chamber literature of the last three centuries.
 Groups may vary in size from duets to sextets for brass, woodwind, string, or percussion instrumentalists.
 Also includes jazz combos.
 Time arranged.
 Course is repeatable for credit to a maximum of 4 credit hours.

 (15-0) Equivalent to MUSI-155, 50-155.

-MUS-152 Vocal Ensemble--NIACC Singers
+MUS-152 Vocal Ensemble--NIACC Singers (1 s.h.)
 Corequisite: MUS-140, Concert Choir.
 NIACC Singers is an auditioned group for students with a high level of competency in vocal music.
 Auditions may be completed individually by contacting the professor.
 The group performs one formal concert on campus each semester, as well as community performances, area high school assemblies, and community meetings.
 Course may be repeated for credit.
 (0-60) Equivalent to 50-151, MUSI-151.

-MUS-163 Instrumental Jazz Ensemble
+MUS-163 Instrumental Jazz Ensemble (1 s.h.)
 The NIACC Jazz Ensemble rehearses two hours each week in preparation for concerts on campus, for area high school assemblies, festivals, and community events.
 Concentration on jazz repertoire from 1930 to the present.
 Open to all interested NIACC students by audition.
 Course is repeatable for credit to a maximum of 4 credit hours.
 (30-0) Equivalent to MUSI-154, 50-154.

-MUS-212 American Musical Heritage
+MUS-212 American Musical Heritage (3 s.h.)
 Prerequisite: MUS-100, Music Appreciation.
 This course is a scholarly examination of the history and roots of many vernacular genres inherent to contemporary American music.
 Students will obtain increased awareness of popular music's heritage: to appreciate its diversity; to perceive the underlying kinship of its many styles, to discover the cultural influences of North America, South America, Central America, Mexico, and Africa; and to sense its evolutionary momentum.
 (45-0)

-MUS-222 Music Theory III

-Prerequisite: Final grade of C or better in MUS-123, Music Theory II, or instructor consent.
-Students will meet five days a week for one hour.
-Students will develop analytical, written, aural, and sightsinging skills in music covering the Renaissance through the early Classical period.
-(45-30) Equivalent to 50-123, MUSI-221.
+MUS-220 Music Theory III (3 s.h.)
+Prerequisite: Final grade of C or better in MUS-121, Music Theory II, or instructor consent.
+Students will develop analytical and written skills in music covering the Renaissance through the early Classical period.
+Students will meet three days a week for one hour.
+(45-0)

-MUS-223 Music Theory IV

-Prerequisite: Final grade of C or better in MUS-222, Music Theory III, or instructor consent.
-Students will meet five days a week for one hour.
-Students will develop analytical, written, aural, and sightsinging skills in music covering the late Classical through the 20th Century.
-(45-30) Equivalent to 50-124, MUSI-222.
+MUS-221 Music Theory IV (3 s.h.)
+Prerequisite: Final grade of C or better in MUS-220, Music Theory III, or instructor consent.
+Students will develop analytical and written skills in music covering the late Classical through the 20th Century.
+Students will meet three days a week for one hour.
+(45-0)